Zweibrücken Airport: Facilities

 Zweibrücken Airport features a small terminal building equipped with three aircraft stands next to it.
 As there are no jet bridges, walk-boarding is used.
 Before bankruptcy, the airport could handle mid-sized aircraft such as the Boeing 737 and the Airbus A320 family.

 Airlines and destinations

 All scheduled operations at Zweibrücken Airport ceased by 3 November 2014 due to a lack of funding for the upcoming winter season.
 The airport used to feature scheduled and charter flights to leisure destinations around the Mediterranean.
 There was no resumption of services for the 2015 summer season as all former airlines at Zweibrücken either terminated their services to the area, such as Pegasus Airlines, or relocated their routes to Saarbrücken instead.

 The nearest other minor international airport is Saarbrücken Airport, approximately 40 km away.

 Statistics

 Ground transportation

 Zweibrücken Airport is only accessible by road.
 It can be reached via motorway A8 (exit Contwig, Flughafen, Bitche (F)) which leads to Saarbrücken and Luxembourg and from France directly via federal highway L700.
 Additionally, the local bus route 226 connects the airport with Zweibrücken city centre including Zweibrücken station.

+Zweibrücken Circuit

+From 1996 to 1999, the airport held various Super Tourenwagen Cup, German F3, VW Beetle Cup and Pro Superbike races but stopped hosting national championships due to financial reasons.

+The track has hosted the Historisches Flugplatzrennen, a historic car track day event, as recently as September 3rd 2023.

+Lap records

+The fastest official race lap records at the Zweibrücken Air Base Circuit are listed as: